 Allow the roasted sweet potatoes to cool completely before transferring to an airtight container.
 Keep in the refrigerator for up to 5 days.
 When ready to reheat, transfer to a microwave-safe container and warm until heated through.
 Alternatively, place on a baking sheet lined with parchment paper and place in the oven at 350 F, and crisp for about 5-8 minutes.

 - You do not need to add oil to the sweet potatoes to roast them.
-Instead toss them in a few tablespoons of water and sprinkle with salt.
+Instead, toss them in a few tablespoons of water and sprinkle them with salt.
 Then line your baking sheet with aluminum foil or parchment paper to keep the potatoes from sticking to the pan.

 - If you do choose to use oil, I recommend 1 tablespoon of olive oil.
 Note that nutrition facts are calculated without oil.